Self-Driving Cars Raise Questions About Who Carries Insurance

 In the U.K., Parliament is considering legislation specifying insurers should pay out claims in accidents relating to autonomous vehicles, though the insurers could recover those costs from automakers.

 Still, for many years, there will not be a large number of fully driverless cars on the road.
-So for the most part, says Bryant Walker Smith, a law professor at the University of South Carolina, fault and liability will be determined on a case-by-case basis, as happens after accidents now.
+So for the most part, says Bryant Walker Smith, a law professor at the University of South Carolina, fault and liability will be determined case by case, as happens after accidents now.

 " 'Who was speeding?
 Was there a stop sign?
 What was the weather?
 Did the vehicle fail?' — and in the future, the same questions will be asked," Smith says, but the difference will be that the tech-savvy cars of the future will gather far more data to help determine fault.